uncscode/particula/README.md

 ## Goals & conduct

 This is an open source project, so feel free to contribute.
-We will have a set up rules and standards to follow when contributing.
+We have a set of rules and standards to follow when contributing.

 ## Notebooks & scratchbooks

 Each aerosol process will have its own notebook to discuss the dynamics and limitations of the implication.
-These notebooks will be joined in to a jypyter book.

 <!-- ## Run & viz -->